Borwash History, Family Crest & Coats of Arms

 Rudyard Kipling lived here for almost half of his life but before that, in the 18th and 19th centuries, the village was known for smugglers and highwaymen.
 Several smugglers' graves can still be seen in the churchyard of St Bartholomew's.
 As far as the surname is concerned, the family was descended from the Barons of Burghersh, from whom was descended Sir Bartholomew de Borways (Burghersh) the Elder (d.
 1355) (whose successor was Sir Stephen Biorwash.

 The Placita de Quo Warranto, temp.
 Edward I-III had two entries for the family: William de Burwarsh, Kent, 20 Edward I; and Henry de Burghersh, Nottinghamshire, 30 Edward I. The Hundredorum Rolls of 1273 listed: Robert de Burgheste in Sussex.

 Early History of the Borwash family

 This web page shows only a small excerpt of our Borwash research.
-Another 305 words (22 lines of text) covering the years 1273 and 1320 are included under the topic Early Borwash History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1273 and 1320 are included under the topic Early Borwash History in all our PDF Extended History products and printed products wherever possible.

 Borwash Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Burwash, Burwasch, Borways, Burghersh, Berwash, Barwash, Burways, Berways, Borghersh and many more.

 Early Notables of the Borwash family (pre 1700)

 More information is included under the topic Early Borwash Notables in all our PDF Extended History products and printed products wherever possible.